Pfzier and BioNTech to donate vaccines for Olympic athletes

 The IOC said any vaccination program must be done “in accordance with each country’s vaccination guidelines and consistent with local regulations.”

-The IOC-China vaccine deal includes two does being made available to the general public for each dose received by an Olympic participant in that country.
+The IOC-China vaccine deal includes two doses being made available to the general public for each dose received by an Olympic participant in that country.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports